Coronavirus casualties rise in Eurasia, Central Asia - Alaturka Online

 – Tajikistan

-Tajikistan reported 36 more cases of the coronavirus over the past 24 hours, raising the overall count to 8,449, including 68 deaths.
+Tajikistan reported 32 more cases of coronavirus over the past 24 hours, raising the overall count to 8,481, including 68 deaths.

 – Worldwide

-The coronavirus pandemic has claimed more than 827,500 lives in 188 countries and regions since it originated in China last December.
+The coronavirus pandemic has claimed nearly 833,500 lives in 188 countries and regions since it originated in China last December.
 The US, Brazil, India, and Russia are currently the worst-hit countries.